kalrah0001/TicTacToe/README.md

 While the Tic-Tac-Toe game is functional and fun to play, it does have a few limitations and known issues that you should be aware of:

 - **Crash on Invalid Inputs:** The program may crash if players input values are not within the range (1-9).
-I am actively working on improving input validation to prevent this issue.
+I am actively working on improving input validation to prevent this issue. <br>
+Also, you cannot enter a digit more than once for example if you have cell at position 3 you cannot use it again it will lead to unexpected results.
 - **No GUI:** The version of the game is played on the command line interface (CLI) only.
 A graphical user interface (GUI) is not available on this release.
 - **Lack Of AI-** This is a two player version of the game, and it does not include an AI opponent for single-player mode.